-- To current knowledge, the probability of such violations originating from government agencys is higher the more boldly or grossly they are carried out - and these agencies do not let their actions be restricted by applicable laws or even real democratic control.
+- To current knowledge, the probability of such violations originating from government agencies is higher the more boldly or grossly they are carried out - and these agencies do not let their actions be restricted by applicable laws or even real democratic control.
 Their actions are apparently backed or even commanded by persons in charge whose natural responsibility should rather be the protection of all humans from such activities.

 - A lack of effective control, a lack of true democracy, a lack of legitimation, a show of pseudo-activism intended to distract from much more serious problems, and a lack of credibility have apparently become the hallmarks of representatives of the so called "Western community of values", which have become more and more outstandingly visible and clear over the recent decades.

-- Anybody can implement a their own web sites or other offerings in the WWW or in the Internet not only within Facebook, Google, Instagram, Wordpress, Tumblr, whatever... - but also create these in a completely free way.
+- Anybody can implement their own web sites or other offerings in the WWW or in the Internet not only within Facebook, Google, Instagram, Wordpress, Tumblr, whatever... - but also create these in a completely free way.
 This has several advantages regarding (creative, functional) freedom and data protection, but also some disadvantages - with possible lower visibility of a site created outside the mainstream dwells populated by the omnipresent herd instinct, and due to slightly higher minimum requirements regarding technical and sometimes legal knowledge.
 Sadly, a working knowledge of these possibilities or any interest in them already appears to have been lost by our contemporary population...

 - The "WWW" is not "the Internet", but merely one application running in that network (and in other networks as well).
 The first web browser named "World Wide Web" was a pretty straightforward derivative of FTP, Gopher, Hypertext etc. and allowed for editing of retrieved documents as completely normal functionality.
-After all, it started out as a Christmas present for scientists, and not as a universal vehicle to foster consumption, advertising, spying, distraction, disinformation and (finally!) platform-independent malware.
+After all, it started out as a Christmas present for scientists, and not as a universal vehicle to foster consumption, advertising, spying, distraction, misinformation and (finally!) platform-independent malware.